 How long to be covered for will depend mainly on why the protection is needed.
 Our advisers can help by taking the time to find out about your business and searching the market for the most appropriate solution.

 This will vary hugely depending on why it is required.
-Getting advice is very useful for establishing how much to protection to get and the most appropriate type of cover.
+Getting advice is very useful for establishing how much protection to get and the most appropriate type of cover.